 Frequently Asked Questions

 The Everest Region, along with the rest of Nepal has 4 distinct seasons.
 Spring, Summer, Autumn, and Winter.
-The months from February to May, pre-monsoon, and from October to December, post-monsoon, are the most popular for trekking to Everest Base Camp What must be said, is that every trekking season offers its own excitement and atmosphere for hikers.
+The months from February to May, pre-monsoon, and from October to December, post-monsoon, are the most popular for the Everest View Trek.
+What must be said, is that every trekking season offers its own excitement and atmosphere for hikers.
 You can read more about the most favorable trekking and hiking seasons in Nepal in this blog post.

 Your flight tickets will be organized by your trekking company.
 To be sure about your itinerary, it is important to book as early as possible, as the flights are booked on a first-come-first-serve basis.

-For trekking to Everest Base Camp, you need the following permits:
+For the Everest View Trek, you need the following permits: